 The goal in HDFS is to provide at least half-time support (10 hours per week) and, in most cases, full-time support (20 hours per week) for Ph.D. students who request it and are making timely progress.
 If additional funding is available, support may also be provided to M.A. students.
-We consider this obligation to be for two years for students who are working toward a Master's degree, and four years for those students who eventually seek the doctorate.
-We make every effort to maintain funding for graduate students for that number of years at least at the level they received when the initial offer of admission was made, on the assumption that the assistance was a factor in the student's decision to accept.
+We make every effort to maintain funding for graduate students throughout the degree program for which they were accepted.
 At the same time, because of limitations in funds, we encourage students to be enterprising and creative in developing their own funding opportunities, as illustrated in several of the categories below.

 There are essentially five sources of funds for graduate students in the Human Development and Family Studies Program (beyond the student him- or herself): HDFS funds, research grants, Graduate School funds, student fellowships, and "other."
 The largest of these consist of the departmental portion of funds provided by the higher administration for basic functioning at the University; they provide nearly 75 percent of the assistantships.
 These funds come from the legislature (and hence the taxpayers of Connecticut) and from the university pool of tuition dollars.
-The funds are provided in the form of "assistantships" and are allocated by the department Head and Associate Head for Undergraduate Studies, in consultation with the Associate Department Head for Graduate Studies, for several kinds of purposes: primarily teaching or assisting in teaching undergraduate courses, helping in the Student Services Center and supporting essential departmental functions.
-These assistantships come with a complete waiver of tuition (that is, additional support from the Graduate School), and health insurance.
+The funds are provided in the form of "assistantships" and are allocated by the department Head, the Associate Head for Undergraduate Studies, and the Associate Department Head for Graduate Studies, for several kinds of purposes: primarily assisting in teaching undergraduate courses, independent teaching of an undergraduate course, assisting in the Student Services Center and supporting essential departmental functions.
+These assistantships come with a complete waiver of tuition (that is, additional support from the Graduate School), and access to University health insurance.